-ZooKeeper runs in Java, release 1.5 or greater (JDK 5 or greater).
-It runs as group of hosts called a quorum.
-Three ZooKeeper hosts per quorum is the minimum recommended quorum size.
-At Yahoo!, ZooKeeper is usually deployed on dedicated RHEL boxes, with dual-core processors, 2GB of RAM, and 80GB IDE harddrives.
+Zookeeper runs in Java, release 1.5 or greater, as group of hosts called a quorum.
+Three Zookeeper hosts per quorum is the minimum recommended quorum size.
+At Yahoo!, Zookeeper is usually deployed on dedicated RHEL boxes, with dual-core processors, 2GB of RAM, and 80GB IDE harddrives.